All Scales Model RailsYuma, AZ 85365

 The Yuma Model Railroaders are working with the City of Yuma Riverfront Redevelopment and Heritage Foundation to assist in the preservation and restoration of Southern Pacific Railroad Passenger Coach Car No. 1643.
 It is presently located at the U.S. Army Quartermasters Depot State Historic Park, located at 201 North 4th Ave in Yuma, Arizona.

 We are presently researching about this car and how to go about preserving and restoring this great piece of railroad history that we have here in Yuma.
-In the area following the pictures is the history of this car as we best know it today.
+This is the history of this car as we best know it today.

 Check back as we continue to gather information and share it here on this web page.